aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

 To enable OAuth2/OIDC authentication for your Aiven for Apache Kafka service using [Aiven CLI](/docs/tools/cli):

-1. Get the name of the Aiven for Apache Kafka service you want to enable OAuth2/OIDC authentication with:
+1. Get the name of the Aiven for Apache Kafka service to enable OAuth2/OIDC authentication with:

     ```bash